MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-extension-commands.md

 # !idna

 ???
-TBD - Determine which if any of the !idna options to describe.
+TBD - Determine which if any of the !idna options to describe for external use.

 ```
 Help for Time Travel Debugging Extensions